 - Atopy (including eczematous dermatitis and asthma) - more common in persistent disease.

-- Rhinosinusitis and nasal polyps - more common in persistent disease.
+- Rhinosinusitis and nasal polyps.

-- Family history of rhinitis or atopy.
+- Risk factors include history of atopy and a family history of rhinitis or atopy.

 Seasonal rhinitis tends to occur in the spring or summer.
 A clue to the allergen can be obtained from the timing of symptoms.
 Tree pollen tends to cause rhinitis in early to late spring.
 Grass pollens usually cause symptoms from late spring to early summer and weed pollens from early spring to early autumn.